New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the session_transfer tool do? +

 Transfer an AI agent session from THIS machine to another device in one step.
 The session (conversation history, agent state, optionally workspace) is packaged, sent to the target device, and imported there.
 The user can then continue working from the target device via mobile or desktop.
 Supports Claude Code, Aider, Codex, Goose, Amp, OpenCode sessions.
-It is categorised as a Financial tool in the Yaver MCP Server, which means it involves financial transactions.
-Block by default and require explicit approval.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does session_transfer accept? +